 It’s funny how there are times when the same issue or topic seems to come up repeatedly.
 Maybe it’s coincidence or perhaps you’re just more aware of something so you end up having conversations about it or notice when others are writing or talking about it.

 When it comes to teams, a shared and compelling purpose is fundamental for success.
 I can’t think of many even moderately successful teams who haven’t had a meaningful focus to unite around.
-Last week I got to work with a team of senior leaders of Holden cars.
+Over the last year, I got to work with a team of senior leaders of Holden cars.
 Holden are an iconic Australian brand who, like other vehicle manufactures in Australia, are going through some tough times.
 They’ve got a significant challenge ahead to transform the business and regain ground on competitors.

 What struck me about these leaders was their absolute passion for the brand and their overwhelming desire to make the business great again.
 And it wasn’t just some of them, it was ALL of them.
 Over the months and years ahead, which will no doubt be tough, their ability (and discipline) to keep returning to that shared and highly compelling purpose will be key.
 So if you’re in a team where you’ve got such a powerful purpose, make sure you use it!

 On my last weekend in Melbourne, the Australian Football League’s “Indigenous Round” took place – the AFL’s annual recognition and celebration of indigenous players past and present.
 Taking centre stage is “Dreamtime at the G” between Essendon and Richmond at the Melbourne Cricket Ground.
 It’s a fixture that has reached iconic status in the annual Australian sporting calendar, and with a crowd of over 60,000, the atmosphere was electric.